Fall-in-fall/gitskills/README.md

 # gitskills
 add new line
-new line 2 in master and feature1
+new line 2 in master and feature1 and new again